bevry/make-deno-edition/README.md

 ### The Solution

-make-deno-edition is a CLI tool that takes your source edition (whichever directory contains your package's typescript source files) and creates a compatible deno edition in a `deno-edition` directory.
+make-deno-edition is a CLI tool that takes your source edition (whichever directory contains your package's typescript source files) and creates a compatible deno edition in a `edition-deno` directory.

 It provides this compatibility by providing the following transformations: